Interlayer Coupling Driven High-Temperature Superconductivity in La$_3$Ni$_2$O$_7$ Under Pressure: Acknowledgments

-{\bf Acknowledgments} We are grateful to the stimulating discussions with Wei Li, Yi-Zhuang You, Yang Qi, Yi-Fan Jiang and Wei-Qiang Chen.
+We are grateful to Wei Li, Yi-Zhuang You, Yang Qi, Yi-Fan Jiang and Wei-Qiang Chen for stimulating discussions.
 F.Y. is supported by the National Natural Science Foundation of China under the Grants No. 12074031, No. 12234016, and No. 11674025.
-C.W. is supported by the National Natural Science Foundation of China under the Grants No. 12234016 and No. 12174317 .
+C.W. is supported by the National Natural Science Foundation of China under the Grants No. 12234016 and No. 12174317.
+C.L. is supported by the National Natural Science Foundation of China under the Grants No. 12304180.
 This work has been supported by the New Cornerstone Science Foundation.

 \twocolumngrid